 The era of the 50's and the 60's were the prime time for Doo-Wop music but it still has a large niche market to this day and for good reason.

-Singer Gary Russo was dubbed the 'Subway Sinatra' due to the fact that it was at the Second Avenue subway project in Manhattan which is where he brought his music to his fellow New Yorkers.
+Singer Gary Russo was dubbed the 'Subway Sinatra' due to the fact that it was at the Second Avenue subway project in Manhattan which is where he brought his music to his fellow New York neighbors.
 The similarities in Gary's voice and the legendary Frank Sinatra's are remarkable.